-- A. Windfields generated by the hurricane model shall be consistent with observed historical storms affecting Florida. - B. The land use and land cover (LULC) database shall be consistent with National Land Cover Database (NLCD) 2011 or later.
-Use of alternate datasets shall be justified. - C. The translation of land use and land cover or other source information into a surface roughness distribution shall be consistent with current state-of-the-science and shall be implemented with appropriate geographic-information-system data. - D. With respect to multi-story buildings, the hurricane model windfield shall account for the effects of the vertical variation of winds if not accounted for in the vulnerability functions.
+- A. Windfields generated by the hurricane model shall be consistent with observed historical storms affecting Florida. - B. The land use and land cover (LULC) database shall be consistent with National Land Cover Database (NLCD) 2016 or later.
+Use of alternate datasets shall be justified. - C. The translation of land use and land cover or other source information into a surface roughness distribution shall be consistent with current state-of-the-science and shall be implemented with appropriate geographic-information-system data. - D. With respect to multi-story buildings, the hurricane model shall account for the effects of the vertical variation of winds.

-Purpose: The windfield model is to be implemented consistently with a contemporary land use and land cover distribution and with the vertical distribution of the hurricane boundary layer winds where applicable.
+The windfield model is to be implemented consistently with a contemporary land use and land cover distribution and with the vertical distribution of the hurricane boundary layer winds where applicable.
 The resulting surface windfield is required to be representative of historical storms in Florida and neighboring states.